nukkonyan/SMStats/README.md

 At the moment there is no web panel yet but if you're interested in helping out on that part, hit me up https://steamcommunity.com/id/Teamkiller324

-More info at the steam grou page: https://steamcommunity.com/groups/xstats_plugin
+More info at the steam group page: https://steamcommunity.com/groups/xstats_plugin

 This will be updated to a nicer design later and better description later on.